 Roundworm is known in the scientific world as a Strongyloides stercoralis abbreviated to S. stercoralis infection.

 Using this medication according to WebMD can, “reduce the risk of developing a severe or life-threatening infection.”
-This is an infection that causes various types of abdominal problems including cramps, diarrhea or constipation (or alternating bouts of each), persistent gas, weight loss, cough, wheezing, flu-like symptoms and increased eosinophils in the blood.
-Sometimes it is accompanied by swollen lymph nodes or skin rash, everyone is different and may exhibits different symptoms, depending on the life cycle of the worm.
-There are other worms that infect people too, such as the tapeworm, whipworm, hookworm and others.
-Sometimes traveling abroad can cause these infections, or a bout of food poisoning.
+This is an infection that causes various types of abdominal problems including cramps, diarrhea or constipation (or alternating bouts of each), persistent gas, weight loss, cough, wheezing, flu-like symptoms, and increased eosinophils in the blood.
+Sometimes it is accompanied by swollen lymph nodes or skin rash, everyone is different and may exhibit different symptoms, depending on the life cycle of the worm.
+There are other worms that infect people too, such as tapeworm, whipworm, hookworm, and others.
+Sometimes traveling abroad can cause these infections or a bout of food poisoning.

 Being a pharmacist, let me tell you a few more details about the most popular drug: Ivermectin.
 It inhibits the replication of some viruses according to new fascinating studies that have been published in the past year.

-Ivermectin belongs to a class of drugs called anthelmintics, also spelled this way in the literature: antihelmintics.
-On occasion, you will also hear it called a nematicides, because it kills nematodes.
-These are lot of big words for what is basically a dewormer!
-The worms are sometimes transmitted via the fecal-oral route, and found in areas of poor sanitation.
+Ivermectin belongs to a class of drugs called anthelmintics, also spelled this way in the literature: anthelmintics.
+On occasion, you will also hear it called nematicides because it kills nematodes.
+These are a lot of big words for what is basically a dewormer!
+The worms are sometimes transmitted via the fecal-oral route and found in areas of poor sanitation.
 The World Health Organization’s estimate suggests that 2 billion people are infected with these parasites, which by the way are transmitted by eggs present in human feces.
-Those contaminate the soil and and get into humans and livestock.
+Those contaminate the soil and get into humans and livestock.
 So the advent of Ivermectin and other anthelmintics saved billions of animals and humans worldwide.